Mohamed072005/AlloMedia-Auth-back-end/README.md

-# infodev - User Authentication Application
+# AlloMedia-back-end - User Authentication Application

 ## Project Overview

-`infodev` is a Fullstack JavaScript application for user authentication, developed as a Single Page Application (SPA) with Client-Side Rendering (CSR).
+`AlloMedia-back-end` is a Fullstack JavaScript application for user authentication, developed as a Single Page Application (SPA) with Client-Side Rendering (CSR).
 The app allows users to register, log in, and manage their accounts.
 It includes secure password hashing and email-based account verification and password reset features.
 Users can log in with their email, username, or phone number.

 ## Table of Contents